-The Vietnam Climate Leadership Camp (VCLC) aims to empower 35 young activists in Vietnam where has been experiencing climate impacts like sea level rise, drought and salinization.
+The annual Vietnam Climate Leadership Camp (VCLC) aims to empower young activists in Vietnam where has been experiencing climate impacts like sea level rise, drought and salinization.
 This annual camp will provide the participants with knowledge about climate change, its relation to energy and campaigning skillsets.
-Upon returning to their own provinces, each participant will initiate local campaigns to build momentum for stopping coal expansion and advocating renewable energy (RE) use.
+Upon returning to their own provinces, each participant will initiate local campaigns to build momentum working on climate mitigation and advocating renewable energy (RE) use.

-To build stronger social consensus to stop coal and champion RE, in the camp we will strive to #build capacity (campaigning skillsets: community organizing, communications and project management) for the local young climate activists who will carry out the campaigns in communities affected by climate change and coal power plants #provide local young activists with tools and tactics to strategically fight against coal expansion in their provinces #build a network of campaigners in the south.
+To build stronger social consensus to champion RE, in the camp we will strive to #build capacity (campaigning skillsets: community organizing, communications and project management) for the local young climate activists who will carry out the campaigns in communities affected by climate change #provide local young activists with tools and tactics to strategically fight climate change in their provinces #build a network of campaigners in the south.

-The follow-up campaigns are expected to include but not limited to training, workshop, community gathering for the local kids/youth to understand the risks that they are facing, like land salinization and health impacts (PM2.5 pollution) by coal power plants.
-To build the bottom-up voices to urge the government to shift from coal to RE is key to energy reform; therefore participants of the camp will be the change agents to further amplify the message of stopping coal and using RE in Vietnam.
+The follow-up campaigns are expected to include but not limited to training, workshop, community gathering for the local kids/youth to understand the risks that they are facing, like land salinization and health impacts, such as PM2.5 air pollution.
+To build the bottom-up voices to urge the government to shift from coal to RE is key to energy reform; therefore participants of the camp will be the change agents to further amplify the message of energy transition in Vietnam.